Pool Resurfacing - Palm Springs, CA

 South Florida’s year-round summer conditions pair perfectly with a cool, tranquil pool.
 Whether you want to go for a swim or entertain guests around a stunning water feature, a pool can be a great investment in your property.

 And just like your other investments, pools need some attention, especially as they start to age and have signs of normal wear and tear.
 So if your pool’s finish is starting to fail and is chipped or damaged — or you’re ready for something new — it could be time for it to be resurfaced.

 Of course, the biggest factor is the actual size of your pool when it comes to figuring the costs.
-The shape of your pool is a big factor as well, because a square pool with flat walls are much easier to work with than one with lots of curves.
+The shape of your pool is a big factor as well because a square pool with flat walls is much easier to work with than one with lots of curves.
 What materials you choose to use to refinish your pool is a big variable as well as what kind of additional options you would like to have in the final product.
-Plain and colored Portland cement is available, which is the most economical finish we offer, or for a bit more you can opt for an aggregate or other pleasing pattern.
+Plain and colored Portland cement is available, which is the most economical finish we offer, or for a bit more you can opt for aggregate or other pleasing patterns.